sizious/dc-chain/README.md

 ## Final note

+Interesting targets (you can 'make' any of these):
+all: patch build
+patch: patch-gcc patch-newlib patch-kos
+build: build-sh4 build-arm
+build-sh4: build-sh4-binutils build-sh4-gcc
+build-arm: build-arm-binutils build-arm-gcc
+build-sh4-gcc: build-sh4-gcc-pass1 build-sh4-newlib build-sh4-gcc-pass2
+build-arm-gcc: build-arm-gcc-pass1
+build-sh4-newlib: build-sh4-newlib-only fixup-sh4-newlib
+gdb
+insight

 Please see the comments at the top of the `config.mk` file for more build options.
 For example if something goes wrong, you may restart the compilation of the bogus step only rather than running the whole process again (e.g. to rebuild only `sh-elf-gcc`, you may run `make build-sh4-gcc`).